YuntongJu/DC-Benchmark/README.md

 git clone git@github.com:justincui03/dc_benchmark.git
 ```
 ## Step 2
 Download all(or part) of the data from [this shared link](https://drive.google.com/drive/folders/1trp0MyUoL9QrbsdQ8w7TxgoXcMJecoyH?usp=sharing) and put them under <em>distilled_results</em> folder in the project root directory.
 The project structure should look like the following:
 - dc_benchmark
   - distilled_results
     - DC
     - DSA
     - ...
-  - evaluator
-  - methods
-  - networks
   - ...

 ### Step 3